sneha4614/BDDFramework12/README.md

 ## Table of Contents

-1.Project Overview
+1. Project Overview

-2.Preconditions
+2. Preconditions

-3.Cloning the Repository
+3. Cloning the Repository

-4.Running the BDD Scenarios
+4. Running the BDD Scenarios

 ## Project Overview